brandlewco/adam-riding-next-cc/content/collection/taliesin-west.md

     alt_text: >-
       Study and workshop that is at Taliesin West.
 Taliesin West was built by Frank Lloyd Wright in Scottsdale, AZ.
   - _bookshop_name: collection/photo
+    image_path: /uploads/Taliesin_Web_01.jpg
+    alt_text: >-
+      Red room that is at Taliesin West.
+Taliesin West was built by Frank Lloyd Wright in Scottsdale, AZ.
+  - _bookshop_name: collection/photo
     image_path: /uploads/AR_TALIESIN-7.jpg
     alt_text: >-